March 7, 2022CMMS

 - Decreased downtime, which increases productivity and profitability.

 Additionally, following guiding principles makes it easier for businesses to navigate transformation through times of uncertainty.
-This was most recently exhibited in the midst of last year’s supply chain disruption crisis.
+We can see this in how we deal with the current supply chain disruption crisis.

-Moving beyond the pandemic, businesses will need to address previously hidden vulnerabilities in addition to facing the typical roadblocks to running world-class operations.
+In other words, businesses need to address previously hidden vulnerabilities and face the typical roadblocks to running world-class operations.
 In our next section, we’ll provide an overview of the most common hurdles growth-oriented companies face.

 Common Stumbling Blocks to Success

-Obviously, no one starts a company with the intention of failing, losing money, or receiving one-star reviews from their employees on Glassdoor!
+Obviously, no one starts a company with the intention of failing, losing money, or receiving one-star Glassdoor reviews from their employees.

 Nonetheless, businesses fall short of their original intentions to create value in many ways every day.
 Put simply, running a tight ship is easier said than done.